Much weaker than expected says IMF on India’s GDP growth rate

 Sharp deceleration in manufacturing output and subdued farm sector activity pulled down India's GDP growth to over six-year low of 5 per cent in the April-June quarter of 2019-20, according to official data released last month.

-The previous low in GDP growth was recorded at 4.3 per cent in January-March quarter of 2012-13.
+The previous low in GDP growth was recorded at 4.3 per cent in the January-March quarter of 2012-13.
 India's economic growth stood at 8 per cent in the same quarter of 2018-19.

 'All-around mismanagement' by Modi govt has caused economic slowdown: Manmohan Singh